22 Most Beautiful Proverbs from Around the World

 “Truth is more valuable if it takes you a few years to find it.” —French proverb

 This lesson, often attributed to French author Jules Renard, speaks to the wisdom of age and experience.
 It’s taken from the original French: La vérité vaut bien qu’on passe quelques années sans la trouver.
-Find out 51 popular “facts” that are actually false.
+Don’t miss these 21 other quotes that will lift you up.

 “There is no shame in not knowing; the shame lies in not finding out.” —Russian proverb